ktheindifferent/srgan-rust/PARALLEL_PROCESSING_GUIDE.md

 ## Overview
 This document describes the parallel processing implementation for batch operations in SRGAN-Rust, which provides significant performance improvements for processing multiple images.

-## Problem Statement
+## Background
-The original batch processing implementation in `src/commands/batch.rs:66` had parallel processing disabled with the TODO comment: "Parallel processing is disabled due to Send/Sync constraints in UpscalingNetwork".
-This limitation severely impacted performance for batch operations.
+The original batch processing implementation had parallel processing disabled due to Send/Sync constraints in the UpscalingNetwork.
+This limitation has been fully resolved with the implementation of a thread-safe wrapper that enables efficient parallel processing for batch operations.

 ## Solution Architecture